Car dealerships in the United States: Additional services

 The dealers are not held to the lending standards that most banks are, and also at times of bankruptcy are completely exempt in times of default leading the car dealership with the opportunity to repossess at any time regardless of breach of contract.
-Some other pro-advocates say the monthly obligation on leases are cheaper because there are no sales taxes on the vehicle as opposed to the amount a buyer may pay if they are making loan payments on a new or used car purchase.
+Some other pro-advocates say the monthly obligation on leases is cheaper because there are no sales taxes on the vehicle as opposed to the amount a buyer may pay if they are making loan payments on a new or used car purchase.

 Car dealers also provide maintenance and in some cases, repair services for cars.
 New car dealerships are more likely to provide these services since they usually stock and sell parts and process warranty claims for the manufacturers they represent.
-Maintenance is typically a high-margin service and represents a significant profit centre for automotive dealers.
+Maintenance is typically a high-margin service and represents a significant profit center for automotive dealers.

 Regulation

 In the United States, most aspects of operating a car dealership are regulated at the state level.
 Car titles are issued and transferred by the individual states through their respective Departments of Motor Vehicles.
 The purchase price of a vehicle usually includes various fees which the dealer forwards to the state DMV to transfer the vehicle's title to the buyer.
 In many states, the DMVs also license and regulate car dealerships.
-In many states, car dealerships are capable of submitting all necessary forms to the DMV on behalf of the customer and are authorised to issue temporary paperwork to the customer to prove that the transaction is in process, allowing the customer to avoid a trip to the nearest DMV office.
+In many states, car dealerships are capable of submitting all necessary forms to the DMV on behalf of the customer and are authorized to issue temporary paperwork to the customer to prove that the transaction is in process, allowing the customer to avoid a trip to the nearest DMV office.

 Consumer complaints against car dealerships are usually investigated by the Attorney General's office in the state where the dealership is located.
 In states where the DMV licenses and regulates car dealerships, the DMV may have responsibility for initially handling consumer complaints and the state AG's office becomes involved only when there is evidence that a dealer may have committed a crime.

 Perceptions

 Customer experience

 According to one survey, more than half of dealership customers would prefer to buy directly from the manufacturer, without any monetary incentives to do so.
 An analyst report of a direct sales model is estimated to cut the cost of a vehicle by 8.6%.
 This implies an even greater demand currently exists for a direct manufacturer sales model.
-However, state laws in the United States prohibit manufacturers from selling directly, and customers must buy new cars through a dealer.
+However, laws in many U.S. states prohibit manufacturers from selling directly, requiring customers to buy new cars through a dealer.